MaatheusGois/ChatApp-Template/README.md

 # ChatApp

-**ChapApp** is a application for learn how to make a Chat with Swift and NodeJS.
+**ChapApp** is a project for learning how to make Chat with Swift and NodeJS.

 <img src="./preview.gif"/>